onigetoc/tetris/README.md

 Acknowledgements
 ----------------

 Special thanks to Claude Sonnet for assistance in the development process, providing code snippets, and problem-solving throughout the project.
+And Elevenlabs for is free sounds tools.